hezhaobin/2024-SJTU-Popgen/20-slides/21-markdown/Week-1-JC-Novembre-2008.md

 ---
 note:
-> [!question]
-> Conversely, why would people's geographical location provide "an efficient two-dimensional summary" of genetic variation in Europeans?
+Conversely, why would people's geographical location provide "an efficient two-dimensional summary" of genetic variation in Europeans?

 ---
 > [!quote]